jce-il/sw-modeling-2017b/Homework.md

 - Start your introduction section, including:
   - General details about the project (homepage, repository, development team, communications)
   - project fit for our book (why it was chosen?).
-  - Describe the model of the development process.
+  - Describe the model of the development process (more in stage 2).
   - Review availaibe resources, especially concerning modeling and architecture  (repos, papers, posts, issues/bugs).
   - Add a few images or diagrams to support the above.